 Organizations

-Manage your team members, control feature access with permissions, configure board visibility, set pay rates, and assign shift types from the Organizations page.
+Manage your team members, control feature access with permissions, grant per-brand access, configure board visibility, set pay rates, assign shift types, and maintain your organization's blocked words list.

 Switching & Renaming Teams